-What are the possible stem cell therapy side effects when people are considering going to an unproven clinic?
-This is a common question I get asked by patients who reach out.
+What are the possible stem cell therapy side effects of going to an unproven clinic?
+This is a common question I get asked.
+Most often it is asked by patients who reach out.

 Side effects at unproven clinics